oddscript/oddscript.com/source/_posts/understanding-the-command-line-bash.md

 cd /
 ```

 here we are using the command/program change directory (cd) with the argument “/”.
 The single slash is the root directory.
-So always if there is a slash at the beginning of a path, it means start from the root.

 ``` bash
 cd /Users